james-gibson/spruce-labs-challenge/README.md

 - Infrastructure as code.
 I manually created the db and cloud functions, I'd want to convert that into ansible/terraform/etc
 - CI/CD.
 Wire in cloud buildpacks to keep deployments up to date
 - Stronger UI/UX.
 Perhaps give the app a stronger focus
-- Avatars.
-Currently when the app loads you are assigned a random image.
-Ideally this would be user chosen
 - Architectural diagram.
 Detailed graphic identifying all the components of the app

 ## Bugs